plausible/docs/docs/self-hosting-configuration.md

 1. The "app" will be created with status set to "Testing".
 To avoid having to verify it with Google, you must enter the email address of your Google Account as a "Test user".
 Add the email address and then click "SAVE AND CONTINUE" and the OAuth Consent Screen configuration is complete.

-#### Task Three: Enable Google Search Console API
+#### Task Three: Enable Google APIs

-Although you can now grant your Plausible installation access to your Google account, you still will not be able to choose a property from the Search Console as described in [Google Search Console Integration](google-search-console-integration.md), until you enable the "[Google Search Console API](https://console.developers.google.com/apis/api/searchconsole.googleapis.com)" on your Google API project.
+Although you can now grant your Plausible installation access to your Google account, you still will not be able to use the search console integration or data import features until you enable the "[Google Search Console API](https://console.developers.google.com/apis/api/searchconsole.googleapis.com)" and/or "[Analytics Reporting API](https://console.developers.google.com/apis/api/analyticsreporting.googleapis.com)" on your Google API project.

 1. Click on "Enable APIs and Services."

 ![google_enable_1](https://user-images.githubusercontent.com/85956139/132954489-34071ab3-dd96-44ab-83be-02431a888df9.jpg)

-2. Search for "Google Search Console API" in the search bar of the API Library.
+2. Search for "Google Search Console API" or "Analytics Reporting API"in the search bar of the API Library.

 ![google_enable2](https://user-images.githubusercontent.com/85956139/132954499-bc96eb44-d94b-4413-8e0e-c2008fc60242.png)

-3. Click on "Google Search Console API" and the button to enable.
+3. Click on the API and enable it.

 ![google_enable3](https://user-images.githubusercontent.com/85956139/132954503-df8caff9-8654-4ec0-87eb-4d76363ebc75.png)

 ![google_enable4](https://user-images.githubusercontent.com/85956139/132954508-290bda57-47cf-4cda-bb6d-77a1c8baa485.png)

+To enable Search Console integration, continue with the following 2 steps.
+These are not necessary if you only require support for importing data from Google Analytics.

 4. Finally, return to APIs & Services, and select "Domain verification".
 If you can't see the "Domain verification" menu item, open the navigation ("hamburger") menu in the top left corner and select "APIs & Services".
 "Domain verification" is a menu item below that.

-5. Add the same domain you used in Step 2 above.
+5. Add the same domain you used in task 2 above.
 You will be prompted to go to Google Search Console to finish configuration, which coincidentally is exactly where you need to be to start the [Google Search Console Integration](google-search-console-integration.md) instructions.

 :::note
 Our only source of funding is our premium, managed service for running Plausible in the cloud.
 If you're looking for an alternative way to support the project, we've put together some sponsorship packages.
 Maintaining open source software is a thankless, time-consuming job.
 We released our code on GitHub and made it easy to self-host on principle, not because it's good business.
 If you're self-hosting Plausible, [sponsoring us](https://github.com/sponsors/plausible) is a great way to give back to the community and to contribute to the long-term sustainability of the project.
 Thank you for supporting independent creators of Free Open Source Software!